Table of Contents

 Both parties’ names and addresses should be included as well as the roofer’s business address.

 Change orders do happen, and it is important to spell this out in the contract.
-If extra work is required on the project, it is important for the homeowner to know the additional hourly rate to be charged.
+If extra work is required on the project, the homeowner needs to know the additional hourly rate to be charged.

 A reliable roofing contract includes the contractor’s insurance certification, license number, worker’s comp, and Liability.

 The length of time to complete the project should be clearly stated in the contract.
-Also, a payment schedule should be documented stating how and when the roof will be paid for.
+Also, a payment schedule should be documented stating how and when the roof will be paid.

 Roofing contracts eliminate disagreements, help solve problems, and provide homeowners and roofers with deserved protections.
 A well-articulated contract will help ensure the roofing project is completed timely and eliminate hard feelings and frustrations resulting from the project.
 Because roofing jobs are so complex, a contract is vital to ensuring both parties are satisfied.

 As you wouldn’t let just anyone in your house, you shouldn’t let just anyone on your roof.
-Make sure you contract with a company that is local and will be there in your time of need.
-You want a roofer who can stand behind its warranty and who can provide the property insurance and licensing as well.
+Make sure your contract with a company that is local and will be there in your time of need.
+You want a roofer who can stand behind its warranty and who can provide the property insurance and license as well.

 Crown Roofing looks forward to helping you with your residential or commercial roofing needs.
-With five offices and more than 600 employees across the state, we’re ready to handle your toughest projects.
+We’re ready to handle your toughest projects with five offices and more than 600 employees across the state.
 Call today to schedule your free estimate.
 We’re answering calls 24 hours a day, 7 days a week.
 855-CROWN-55

 According to the Bureau of Labor Statistics, have a lower threat of dying on the job than professional roofers.
-Despite this, innumerous DIYers put their lives in peril every time in order to save plutocrat.
+Despite this, numerous DIYers put their lives in peril every time to save plutocrats.